Code-Institute-Submissions/rlopezba1-MilestoneProject1_Resub/README.md

 ## Features
-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+In this section, I go over the different parts of my project, and describe each.

+### Home
+When they enter the main page and click the button, a modal opens for them to give us the data so we do not lose contact details.
+The main page sends messages of calm but invites to action.
+Messages like "Free consultation" or "No fees until we win" or "call Us" with the ease of calling instantly.

+### Our team

+Here you can see the members of the firm, serious and professional image, with an explanation of their skills and experience

+### Practice area

+Different specialties of the firm so that the client can clearly see what the firm is an expert in.

+### Contact us

+extensive contact form, with a map of the location of the company so that the client can see exactly where they are.

 ### Existing Features
 #### Feature 1 - allows users X to achieve Y, by having them fill out Z